cheryl-barnes/ResourcePartitioning/README.md

 These files detail analyses used to estimate the degree of resource partitioning (as a proxy for the potential for competition) between Pacific Halibut and Arrowtooth Flounder (30 to 69 cm fork length) in the Gulf of Alaska.

+<b>Citation</b>: Barnes, C.L., A.H.
+Beaudreau, M.E.
+Hunsicker, and L. Ciannelli.
+In Press.
+Assessing the potential for competition between Pacific Halibut (<i>Hippoglossus stenolepis</i>) and Arrowtooth Flounder (<i>Atheresthes stomias</i>) in the Gulf of Alaska.
+PLOS ONE.
+Forth-coming.

 # Data Sources
 We used standardized survey data procured from the Alaska Fisheries Science Center (National Marine Fisheries Service, National Oceanic and Atmospheric Association [NOAA]).
 Bottom trawl survey data (1990 to 2017) were collected by the Resource Assessment and Conservation Engineering (RACE) Division and are publicly accessible here: https://www.afsc.noaa.gov/RACE/groundfish/survey_data/data.htm.
 Food habits data (1990 to 2013) were provided by the Resource Ecology and Ecosystem Modeling (REEM) Program and are publicly accessible here: https://access.afsc.noaa.gov/REEM/WebDietData/DietDataIntro.php.
 All the data necessary to complete the following analyses can be found in the 'Data' folder.
 See von Szalay and Raring (2016) and Livingston et al. (2017) for data collection methods.